Rustic Picture Frames

 Making Rustic Picture Frames

 Using your table saw, rip both of the fence boards at around 2 inches.
 Both pieces of the rip will be used to build the frame.
 You should end up with one piece about 2 inches wide (the inside part of the frame) and the other piece about 1.5 inches wide (the outer part of the frame).

 Insert a .25" rabbet bit in your router, and adjust the depth to .25".
-I use this size rabbet cut when making picture frames because the thickness of a 1/8" thick piece of glass and picture (which hardly has any thickness), and cardboard backing, when inserted into the frame, is almost flush with the back of the frame.
+I use this size rabbet cut when making picture frames because of the thickness of a 1/8" thick piece of glass and picture (which hardly has any thickness), and cardboard backing, when inserted into the frame, is almost flush with the back of the frame.
 You'll see this come together in some later steps.

 Make a rabbet cut along the entire length of both 2" wide rips (see image below).